 FUNDING AREAS: Community development, arts and culture, education, children, special needs, environment

 IP TAKE: CCF has streamlined and simplified its grant cycles recently, so now’s a great time to apply for funding.
-A wide range of topics receive support.
+They support a wide range of topics.

 PROFILE: The Coastal Community Foundation (CCF) is headquartered in Charleston, South Carolina, and was founded in 1974.
 It focuses on giving in coastal South Carolina and has a competitive grants program for nonprofits.
 Counties served are Charleston, Beaufort, Berkeley, Colleton, Dorchester, Georgetown, Hampton, Horry, and Jasper.
 The foundation has offices in Charleston and Beaufort.